-The Terry Family are a multigenerational pioneering family of Outback Queensland.
-This particular story starts with Alexander Terry; grandfather of Simon Terry, who currently owns and operates Cobbold Gorge and Village with his wife Gaye and their children Harry, Emma and Annie.
+The Terry family are a multigenerational pioneering family of Outback Queensland.
+Their story starts with Alexander Terry; grandfather of Simon Terry – who currently owns and operates Cobbold Gorge and Village with his wife Gaye and their children Harry, Emma and Annie.

-A lot of time was spent cattle mustering.
+A great deal of time was spent cattle mustering.
 No sooner was one muster over, the next one was ready to begin.
-The lack of fencing at the time meant the stockmen would spend lots of time looking for cattle in inhospitable and impassable country.
+The lack of fencing at the time meant the stockmen would spend lots of time searching for cattle in inhospitable and impassable country.
 Pack horses were used to travel back to the homestead to pick up fresh supplies, before setting up camp in another location.
-In 1929 James Clark died, leaving Robin Hood to his eldest son, Edward, who by then had already taken on the responsibility of running the property.
-When Edward (Eddie) Clark retired, his son Teddie took over the property.
+In 1929 James Clark died, leaving Robin Hood Station to his eldest son Edward (Eddie), who by then had already taken on the responsibility of running the property.
+When Eddie Clark retired, his son Teddie took over the property.

 That’s when the Clark family met the Terry family.
 Cob Terry was on a cattle buying trip in the Georgetown area when he met Teddie Clark.
 Teddie was interested in selling up and Cob asked for the first offer; it was accepted and the Terry family purchased Robin Hood Station in 1964.
 After having a succession of managers in place, Cob and Mary Terry moved permanently to Robin Hood Station in 1971, together with their seven children.
 Simon, the youngest of the Terry children, was just a small child when he arrived at Robin Hood.

-The mouth of Cobbold Creek with its permanent clean water, was always a popular watering hole for cattle.
-The Clark and Terry families both visited the spot many times over the years, but its isolated location on the south-western extremity of the station, meant it was mostly left undisturbed.
-Those who did visit Cobbold Creek, did not seem to venture beyond its junction with the Robertson River, as the sheer sandstone walls and deep water formed a natural barrier.
+The mouth of Cobbold Creek with its permanent clean water was always a popular watering hole for cattle.
+The Clark and Terry families both visited the spot many times over the years, but its isolated location on the south-western extremity of the station meant it was mostly left undisturbed.
+Those who did visit Cobbold Creek, didn’t seem to venture beyond its junction with the Robertson River as the sheer sandstone walls and deep water formed a natural barrier.

-From the very beginning and to this day, the main criterion of Cobbold Gorge Tours and Village was that the operation be conducted with minimum impact on the environment.
+From its very beginning, and to this day, the main criterion of Cobbold Gorge Tours and Cobbold Village is that the operation be conducted with minimum impact on the environment.
 Visitors take guided tours through the gorge on custom-made boats with virtually silent, electric motors.
-In 2009 a nature refuge agreement was formalised with the Queensland Department of Environment and Resource Management.
+In 2009 a Nature Refuge Agreement was formalised with the Queensland Department of Environment and Resource Management.
 It established the 4,720-hectare Cobbold Gorge Nature Refuge, which protects a number of vulnerable and rare plant species and forms important wildlife corridors and catchment linkages.

-As you can see, the Terry family and Cobbold Gorge are all intrinsically linked.
-Steeped in family history and tradition.
-Cobbold Gorge Tours and Village are open during the ‘dry season’ from 1 April (or Easter if earlier) until 31 October annually.
+As you can see, the Terry family and Cobbold Gorge are all intrinsically linked, steeped in family history and tradition.
+Cobbold Gorge Tours and Cobbold Village are open during the ‘dry season’ from 1 April (or Easter if earlier) until 31 October annually.
 It’s closed between November and March, as the roads become impassable during the ‘wet season’.